mch-fauzy/movies-db-api/README.md

    npm install
    ```

-4. Edit the database configuration in `.env` with your PostgreSQL credentials.
+4. Edit the database configuration in `.env` with your PostgreSQL credentials and configure the setting in `./infras/postgresql.js`.
 5. Import the required database schema from `migrations/movie-database.sql` into your PostgreSQL database using a tool like pgAdmin's restore function.
 6. Start the server:
     ```